rm3l/gh-org-repo-sync/README.md

 Options:
   -batchSize int
         the number of elements to retrieve at once.
-Must not exceed 100 (default 50) -output string
+Must not exceed 100 (default 50) -dry-run
+        dry run mode. to display the repositories that will get cloned or updated, without actually performing those actions -output string
         the output path (default ".")
   -protocol string